Laboratory

 • Test the static pressure as described above and write down its value.
 This may be useful in diagnosing potential problems in the future.

-• Unscrew the actuator piston (be sure it is completely unscrewed) and raise the vacuum valve actuator.
+• Fully unscrew the actuator piston until it clicks and raise the actuator piston.

 • Close off the vacuum valves (#1 & #2) and turn off the pump.